fessonia/fessonia/docs/HOME.md

 ## License

-This project was created with ♥️ at TED, is now maintained independently,and is licensed under the MIT license.
+This project was created with ♥️ at TED, is now maintained independently, and is licensed under the MIT license.
 For more details, see the [License](tutorial-6_license.html) file.